 Appropriately Uses Anti-Anxiety Medication

-This gauges the percent of long-term care residents that are prescribed antianxiety drugs.
-These drugs are given to patients suffering from depression and anxiety.
+This datapoint is a measure of the percentage of long-term patients which are prescribed antianxiety medication.
+These medications are typically given to residents experiencing depression and anxiety.

 Managing Depression Among Residents